whatwg/sg/Stages.md

    <td>Stage 0<a class="self-link" href="#stage0"></a><br>(Proposal)
    <td>
     <ul>
-     <li>An explainer describing the problem to be solved, including sketching use cases and scenarios.
+     <li>An explainer describing the problem to be solved, including use cases and scenarios.
 This explainer can exist anywhere, including in a GitHub issue or a personal repository.
     </ul>
    <td>
     <ul>